Raj-Purohith-Arjun/IBM-employee-attrition/README.md

 What demographic and workplace characteristics are most strongly associated with employee attrition?

 How do income and distance from home influence attrition probability?

 Can statistical or machine learning models accurately predict attrition?

 Are some job roles or departments more prone to attrition?

 How do performance ratings affect retention across different satisfaction levels?
-Files in this Repository
-Project Documentation: Includes the overview, objective, and research questions.
-Dataset: Contains the IBM HR Analytics dataset used for this analysis.
-Notebooks: Code files for data preprocessing, analysis, and model development.
-Results and Insights: Key findings and actionable recommendations.

 Contact
 If you would like to explore the files or collaborate on this project, feel free to reach out on LinkedIn.

-Name: Raj Purohith Arjun